szczekulskij/latex-cv/README.md

 ## Dependencies

 1. Compiles only with **XeTeX**
-2. To compile run `xelatex
+2. To compile run `xelatex CV.tex`